yenju2002/HW2/README.md

-The existThQ:The existing experimental data was acquired using the MPRAGE technique to obtain a T1-weighted image.
+Q:The existing experimental data was acquired using the MPRAGE technique to obtain a T1-weighted image.
 The data description is as follows: https://brain-development.org/ixi-dataset/

 (1) Please use the TigerBx software to perform brain segmentation.